Course Selection, Placement and Credit FAQ

 What about Advanced Placement?
 Can I get credit for AP Computer Science and other AP high scores?

-Students who score a five on the Computer Science A exam, or a four or five on the Computer Science AB exam, or who have significant programming experience should consult with the Department Chair or Undergraduate Program Director about starting the Computer Science course sequence with CSCI1102.
+Students who score a five on the Computer Science A exam, or a four or five on the Computer Science AB exam, or who have significant programming experience should consult with the Undergraduate Program Director about starting the Computer Science course sequence with CSCI1102.

 Science AP credit can be used to fulfill the additional science elective requirement for the BS provided the AP credit is not overlapping.
 Science AP credit cannot be used for the two-semester lab science requirement.